SophieAu/web-components-example/readme.md

 ## Browser Support
-This project uses HTML Imports and Custom Elements from the Web Components spec which are only supported by Chrome.
+This project uses HTML Imports and Custom Elements from the Web Components spec which are only supported by Chrome (and Firefox by setting `about:config` variables).
+In any other browsers.
 In any other browsers, the Custom Element simply won't show up.